-- Professor of Comparative Jurisprudence and Faculty of Sharia and Islamic Studies, University of Kuwait. - Member of Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI), - Member of the Shari'a Supervisory Board at Boubyan Bank - State of Kuwait, Alahli Bank, Investment Dar - State of Kuwait, Kuwait Zakat House. - He has participated and been a speaker in a number of jurisprudence, educational, economic, intellectual, social and cultural conferences and seminars.
+- Professor of Comparative Jurisprudence and Faculty of Shari'a and Islamic Studies, University of Kuwait. - Member of Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI), - Member of the Shari'a Supervisory Board at Boubyan Bank - State of Kuwait, Alahli Bank, Investment Dar - State of Kuwait, Kuwait Zakat House. - He participated and is a speaker in a number of jurisprudence, educational, economic, intellectual, social and cultural conferences and seminars.